(A) Nursing homes shall keep the following records and such other records as the director may require:

 (c) Upon closure of the home, the operator shall provide and arrange for the retention of records and reports in a secured manner for not less than seven years.
 The operator shall notify the director of the location where the records will be stored.

-(3) Upon the request of the resident, or legal representative, the nursing home shall provide:
+(3) Upon the request of the resident or former resident, or the resident's or former resident's legal representative, the nursing home shall provide:

 (a) Access to medical and financial records and reports pertaining to the resident within twenty-four hours, excluding holidays and weekends; and